12.8K Shares

 #2 Not Spending Time Alone

-People who are always busy or have to have constant company, and who don’t take time to “be with self,” are self-avoiding.
+People who are always busy or have to have constant company and who don’t take time to “be with self” are self-avoiding.

 There is only so long we can run away from ourselves.

-How can we expect anyone or anything to commit to us or partner us healthily if we refuse to do that for ourselves?
+How can we expect anyone or anything to commit to us or partner with us healthily if we refuse to do that for ourselves?

 #3 Food, Sugar, Alcohol, Cigarettes and Drugs

-This is an attempt to numb out painful emotions.
+This is an attempt to numb painful emotions.
 All addictions are created from the chemical rush of relief – relief from internal emotional pain.

 Such is the vicious cycle of substance abuse.